cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 You can use the plugin to:

 * Deploy applications from an Eclipse or STS workspace to a running Cloud Foundry instance.
-The plugin supports Spring, Java, Java standalone, Web, Grails, and Lift applications.
+The plugin supports Java/JVM applications and framworks, such:
+  * Spring
+  * Java Web
+  * Java standalone
+  * Grails
+  * Lift
 * Create, bind, and unbind services.
 * View and manage deployed applications and services.
 * Start and stop applications.